zackattack01/breedly/docs/phase_one.md

 ### Needed:
 - user's new
-    - this will take just a username, feed_url and password
+    - this will take just a username and password
     - on success will fire off backbone home (users show), and this will provide a way for the user to update settings with interests, age, etc.
 - session new (shares a partial with users new)
 - ejs templates for